 - Sacrificial service is not a means of earning salvation.

 - Sacrificial service is necessary evidence of salvation.

 If you have Bible and I hope you do, turn with me to Matthew 24.
 Last week, we saw that Jesus is coming back.
 There is coming a day—Matthew 24:30—when “the Son of Man—Christ—will come on the clouds of heaven with power and great glory.
 And he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other.”

 It could be today.
 It could be tomorrow.
 It could be next week, next month, next year, ten years from now, or a thousand years from now.
 So what does that mean for our lives now, at this moment?
 How does the reality of Christ’s return affect the way you think and feel right now?
 That’s where I want us to pick up.

 Starting in Matthew 24:36 and going all the way to Matthew 25:46, we see Jesus telling us story after story to help us understand how we should live in the light of His coming.
-I want to read the first few verses after what we read last week, because they frame a setup, a sobering setup that we need to feel in this room this morning, I pray all of us.
+I want to read the first few verses after what we read last week, because they frame a setup, a sobering setup that we need to feel.

 So let’s pause there and feel this setup.
 What is Jesus saying about His second coming?
 One, He’s saying that His delay will be long.
 Now He remarkably comments that He doesn’t know the day and hour when this will happen—and no one knows but the Father in heaven.
 This is an example of how Christ, in His humanity, restrained His deity, humbly accepting limitations upon His omniscience as a man on this earth.
 And this is a reminder that no man anywhere on earth, no matter what he claims, knows when Jesus is going to return.